YubingHanhyb/YubingHanhyb.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "The Current Situation of the Tea Industry in Huangpi District, Wuhan and Development Suggestions"
+Title: "The Current Situation of the Tea Industry in Huangpi District, Wuhan and Development Suggestions"
 Collection: publications
-Category: manuscripts
 Year: 2021
 Journal: 'Tea in Fujian'
 Authors: 'Shaopeng Guo, Yubing Han'